Édouard-Henri Avril

-Avril was a soldier before starting his career in art.
-He was awarded with the Legion of Honour for his actions in the Franco-Prussian War.
+Avril was a soldier before starting his career in art; he was awarded with the Legion of Honour for his actions in the Franco-Prussian War.

 Life

 Avril was born in Algiers.
 His father was a colonel of the gendarmerie.
 Avril himself fought and was wounded in the Franco-Prussian War before starting his studies in art.
-He was awarded with the Legion of Honour on 31 May 1871 for injuries sustained during the war.
-The injuries resulted in retirement from his military career on 23 January 1872.
+He was awarded with the Legion of Honour on 31 May 1871 for injuries sustained during the war, which resulted in retirement from his military career on 23 January 1872.

-Biographical material of his life is scarce due to the obscene nature of his work, and because he worked under a pseudonym of "Paul Avril".
-His pseudonym can lead to a confusion with his brother, who was named Paul-Victor Avril, and was also an artist and worked as an engraver.
+Biographical material of his life is scarce due to the perceived obscene nature of his work and because he worked under a pseudonym of "Paul Avril".
+His pseudonym can lead to a confusion with his brother, who was named Paul-Victor Avril and was also an artist and worked as an engraver.